apify/apify-docs/content/docs/proxy/datacenter_proxy.md

 ## [](#dedicated-proxy-groups) Dedicated proxy groups

-When you purchase access to dedicated proxy groups, they are assigned to you and only you can use them.
+When you purchase access to dedicated proxy groups, they are assigned to you, and only you can use them.
 You gain access to a range of static IP addresses from these groups.

 This feature is useful if you have your own pool of proxy servers and still want to benefit from the features of Apify Proxy (like [IP address rotation]({{@link proxy.md#ip-address-rotation}}), [persistent sessions](#session-persistence), and health checking).